Consistency, efficiency and robustness of conditional disparity methods: Consistency of minimum disparity estimators for conditional models

-contradicting the optimality of $\hat{\theta}_{n'}$.
-The proof for $\tilde{T}_n(\brevefn)$ follows analogously. \end{proof} The compactness assumption D\ref{ass:D.inf} used above can be removed for the special case of an uncentered density employed with our second estimator: $\tilde{T}(\hatfns)$.
-This is stated in Theorem \ref{consistency.sup} in Appendix \ref{app:nocenter}.
+The compactness assumption \textup{(D4)} used above can be removed for the special case of an uncentered density employed with our second estimator: $\tilde{T}(\hat{f}_n^{*})$.
+This is stated in Theorem~E.1 in Supplemental Appendix~E (Hooker \cite{Hooker14}).

-\section{Asymptotic Normality and Efficiency of Minimum Disparity Estimators for Conditional Models}
+\section{Asymptotic normality and efficiency of minimum disparity estimators for conditional models}

-In this section we demonstrate the asymptotic normality and efficiency of minimum conditional disparity estimators.
+In this section, we demonstrate the asymptotic normality and efficiency of minimum conditional disparity estimators.
 In order to simplify some of our expressions, we introduce the following notation, that for a column vector $A$ we define the matrix

 This will be particularly useful in defining information matrices.